-A. The application fee is $5.40 per $1000 of construction costs, including site preparation, utilities, buildings and landscaping.
-(So, for example, a $100,000 project would have an Act 250 application fee of $540.)
-In addition, a fee of $100 per lot is required for residential or commercial subdivisions.
+A. The application fee is $6.65 per $1000 of construction costs, including site preparation, utilities, buildings and landscaping.
+In addition, a fee of $100 per lot is required for residential or commercial subdivisions and an additional fee of .75 per $1000 of construction costs for the Agency of Natural Resources.
 Municipal and state projects are exempt from Act 250 fees.

-Q. How long does is take to obtain an Act 250 permit?
+Q. How long does it take to obtain an Act 250 permit?

 A. That depends on the complexity of your project, but about two-thirds of Act 250 permits are issued in less than 60 days.
 In general, the more effort you put into preparing a complete and thorough application, the less time will be spent in the review process.

 Q. Where can I get a copy of the Act 250 application forms?